 The success criteria for HTTP, HTTPS, and HTTP/2 health checks is a status code response in the range 200 - 399.
 The success criteria for TCP health checks is completing a TCP handshake to connect.

-The SSL option redirects HTTP requests on port 80 to HTTPS port 443.
-When you enable this option, HTTP URLs will be forwarded to HTTPS with a 307 redirect.
+The SSL option redirects HTTP requests on port 80 to HTTPS on port 443.
+When you enable this option, HTTP URLs are forwarded to HTTPS with a 307 redirect.
+You must have at least one HTTP to HTTPS forwarding rule configured to force SSL connections.

 Backend services need to accept PROXY protocol headers or the Droplets will fail the load balancer's health checks.